jlab-sensing/wadar/b1_ws/README.md

 # Unitree B1 Workspace

 This subfolder contains the necessary files and instructions to integrate the wadar sensing system with the Unitree B1 quadruped robot using ROS 2 Iron.
 Follow the steps below to set up and build the package.
-These steps assume you have already cloned this repository and have followed the directions in the the root README.md to install all dependencies.
+These steps assume you have already cloned this repository and have followed the directions in the root README.md to install all dependencies.

 ## Setup

 ### 1. Clone the Repository and Submodule

-These steps assume you have already cloned this repository and have f
+These steps assume you have already cloned this repository and have followed the directions in the root README.md to install all dependencies.

 ```bash
 cd b1_ws/src/inertial-sense-sdk